oracle/gdk-vscode-extensions/micronaut/README.md

 ## Deploying an Application to Oracle's Cloud

-**TODO** : Short intor the OCI DevOps extension and a link to install it.
-List the benefits and what it can do: Deply Spring Boot, GCN and Java apps to the OCI DevOps service for building.
+**TODO** : Short intro the OCI DevOps extension and a link to install it.
+List the benefits and what it can do: Deploy Spring Boot, GCN and Java apps to the OCI DevOps service for building.
 For GCN and Spring Boot apps it will set up build and deployment pipelines that will create containers for you apps and deploy them to an OKE cluster.
 Include an animated GIF screenshot of the deployment targets?

 ## Connect to an Oracle Autonomous Database

-**TODO** : Desribe the feature that allows you to create a DB Connection to an ATP instance in OCI.
+**TODO** : Describe the feature that allows you to create a DB Connection to an ATP instance in OCI.
 Show updating connection properties.
 Describe that the password for the DB is stored in the secure platform specific system, keychain on OSX for example, so that you aren't prompted repeatedly to enter passwords.
 **TODO** : Show how to manage DB connections.

 ## Create Entity & Repository Classes From an Existing Database Schema

 **TODO** : Show how you can use the New from Micronaut Template action to create an entity class from an existing table in DB that you are connected to.
 **TODO** : Show how can use the New from Micronaut Template action to create a repository class from an existing table in DB that you are connected to.
-**TODO** : Show how you can run this locally, tlaking to a remote DB.
+**TODO** : Show how you can run this locally, talking to a remote DB.

 ## Extension Settings